demisto/content/Packs/FortinetFortiwebVM/Integrations/FortinetFortiwebVM/README.md

 Fortiweb VM integration allows to manage WAF policies and block cookies, URLs, and hostnames.
-This integration was integrated and tested with version xx of fortiweb_vm
+This integration was integrated and tested with versions 1 and 2 of fortiweb_vm

 ## Configure Fortiweb VM on Cortex XSOAR